-One single dose in adults, including those previously vaccinated with pneumococcal polysaccharide vaccine.
+One single dose in adults 50 years and older including those previously vaccinated with pneumococcal polysaccharide vaccine.

 The need for revaccination with a subsequent dose of Prevenar 13 has not been established.
 Refer to local recommendations.

 If sequential administration of Prevenar 13 and 23vPPV is considered, Prevenar 13 should be given first for maximal efficacy and to avoid blunting of the immune response by 23vPPV.